Mary Poppins Returns: Critical response

-Peter Bradshaw of The Guardian gave the film 3 out of 5 stars, writing "Emily Blunt is the magical nanny in this scarily accomplished clone-pastiche sequel, which starts terrifically and ends cloyingly – just like the original."
-Geoffrey MacNab of The Independent wrote "The nostalgia here could easily have been very cloying.
+Peter Bradshaw of The Guardian gave the film 3 out of 5 stars, writing: "Emily Blunt is the magical nanny in this scarily accomplished clone-pastiche sequel, which starts terrifically and ends cloyingly – just like the original."
+Geoffrey MacNab of The Independent wrote: "The nostalgia here could easily have been very cloying.
 Instead, it adds to the richness and mystery.
 In an era of superhero franchises where sequels to successful movies turn up almost instantly, Mary Poppins's return shows that sometimes it pays to wait.
 Half a century on, her allure hasn't faded at all."
-Owen Gleiberman of Variety deemed the film a "rapturous piece of nostalgia"; lauded Blunt's take on Mary Poppins and described her casting as "practically perfect"; and gave his praise on Marshall's direction as well as the production design, musical score, songs, and the supporting cast (particularly Miranda, Whishaw, Firth, and Streep).
+Owen Gleiberman of Variety deemed the film a "rapturous piece of nostalgia"; lauded Blunt's take on Mary Poppins and described her casting as "practically perfect"; and gave his praise to Marshall's direction, as well as the production design, musical score, songs, and the supporting cast (particularly Miranda, Whishaw, Firth, and Streep).
 He compared the film's quality and tone to that of 1960s musicals, and its nostalgia to Star Wars: The Force Awakens.
 David Rooney of The Hollywood Reporter wrote: "Its old-fashioned, honest sentimentality plasters a smile across your face and plants a tear in your eye, often simultaneously."
-Rooney lauded Blunt's work (whom he labelled as "preening vanity with unmistakable warmth") along with the supporting cast as well as the costumes, sets, musical score, and songs.
-He referred to the last two as the best since Hairspray and described these as "full of personality and humor, and reverential without being slavish in their adherence to the musical patterns of the first film".
+He lauded the work of Blunt (which he labelled as "preening vanity with unmistakable warmth") and the supporting cast, as well as the costumes, sets, musical score, and songs, referring to the music as the best since Hairspray and "full of personality and humor, and reverential without being slavish in their adherence to the musical patterns of the first film".